Rochelle's interest in California history was rekindled when she began leading tours at a local museum in an 1850s gold rush town.

 Conservation and archeological efforts continue to discover old artifacts on the grounds of the mission church.
 Unlike most California Mission sites, the surrounding area has not been encroached upon by urban expansion.
 The adjacent town is still small and rural in character, with miles of surrounding farms and ranches.

 Restoration efforts on the mission and surrounding structures have continued throughout the years.
-This is "earthquake country", and there has been occasional damage and rebuilding throughout the years.
-All efforts are aimed at preserving the original style, character, and atmosphere of the early mission days.
+This is "earthquake country," and there has been occasional damage and rebuilding from time to time.
+All repairs are based on preserving the original style, character, and atmosphere of the early mission days.

 The Old Graveyard